Link Search Menu Expand Document

 Note: lakeFS Helm chart supports the configuration since version 1.2.11 - see usage values.yaml example.

-• in lakeFS auth.authentication_api.external_principals_enabled must be set to true in the configuration file, other configuration (auth.authentication_api.*) can be found at at configuration reference
+• in lakeFS auth.authentication_api.external_principals_enabled must be set to true in the configuration file, other configuration (auth.authentication_api.*) can be found at configuration reference

-By default lakeFS clients will add the parameter X-LakeFS-Server-ID: <lakefs.ingress.domain> to the initial login request for STS.
+By default, lakeFS clients will add the parameter X-LakeFS-Server-ID: <lakefs.ingress.domain> to the initial login request for STS.

 Example configuration with required headers: